btholt/complete-intro-to-react/_posts/2016-01-11-react-testing.markdown

 })
 ```

 Run npm t and you can see the difference.
 Instead of rendering out all the individual shows, we're rendering stubs of ShowCard with the props going into each of them.
 This ends up being preferable since if ShowCard breaks, it won't break _this_ test.
-Run <code>npm run update-test</code>.
+Run `npm run update-test`.
 You should see it updated your snapshot and now you're good to keep going.
 Let's test that if we search on the Search component, it displays the correct amount of shows.

 ```javascript
 // add two imports